In this Blog Post

 Thinking win-win also reminds us that signing off an email to encourage a positive response is important.
 For example, “I look forward to your thoughts” or “Thank you in advance for your efforts on this” and some ‘warm’ or ‘kind’ regards recognises and acknowledges the value you place on the person and their time.

 Clarity and concision are king when it comes to good business writing.
 Both are made more difficult without first understanding who and what you’re responding to or what you’re trying to achieve.
 So, seek first to understand.

 Then to be understood;

-There are dozens more technical hints and tips covered in the Revolution’s Live Online Business Writing Skills Training.
+There are dozens more technical hints and tips covered in our Business Writing Skills Training.
 Here I thought just 7 would be apt.

 Each discreet tool used to improve your business writing is good.
 The effect you get when combining many tools is a cumulative one.
 When you blend an engaging style with being concise, both relationships and work itself flow more easily due to increased effectiveness.